 The FAIMS Mobile Platform is open-source software for offline data collection on an Android device.
 FAIMS stands for Field Acquired Information Management Systems.
 The platform was established by archaeologists in 2012 to support the capture and management of digital field data in difficult terrain.
 It is now used by researchers from many fields in diverse situations.

 FAIMS is for any and all researchers committed to collecting FAIR data that suits their needs in wholly reusable ways.
 Fieldwork is time consuming and researchers and the data collected is in high demand.
 It is easier to share when it has been collected digitally, customised to a user’s needs in a single workflow, and analysed in a shared platform.

-The production version will be available in September 2022 but you can keep up to date with early releases by subscribing to our newsletter.
+The production version will be available for limited release in December 2022 but you can keep up to date with early releases by subscribing to our newsletter.

 Need support for FAIMS 2.6?

 If you’re a new user, we hope you can wait for FAIMS 3.0 as we are no longer supporting new projects in FAIMS 2.6.